HaloDAO/lending-market-v1/README.md

 docker-compose run contracts-env npm run aave:fork:main
 ```

-### Deploy HaloDAO Lending Market into a Mainnet Fork via console
+### Deploy HaloDAO Lending Market into a Mainnet Fork via console with Docker

 You can deploy HaloDAO Lending Market into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.